-However, the spine, arms, neck and head appear to be maintaining their streamline position (no noticeable movement other than slight elevation of upper arms as the shoulder lifts/rolls).
-Any hints or ideas greatly appreciated.
+However, the spine, arms, neck, and head appear to maintain their streamlined position (no noticeable movement other than a slight elevation of upper arms as the shoulder lifts/rolls).
+Any hints or ideas would be greatly appreciated.

-I guess the first thing that needs to be asked is what you are attempting to achieve from kicking with a kickboard?
+The first thing that needs to be asked is what you are attempting to achieve from kicking with a kickboard.

-If it is leg strength, stamina or technique you are attempting to gain, then the fact that he moves his shoulders when he kicks is of no real relevance.
-Especially if his leg kick technique is correct and he is covering some distance down the pool, then he will be gaining what he needs from the exercise.
+If it is leg strength, stamina, or technique you are attempting to gain, then the fact that he moves his shoulders when he kicks is irrelevant.
+Especially if his leg kick technique is correct and he is covering some distance down the pool, he will gain what he needs from the exercise.

 You could also try him with some fins.
 Sometimes the extra power generated from fins can add a new feeling and sensation in the water, meaning the swimmer gets a more enhanced feeling of movement through the water and therefore does not subconsciously look for extra help from other muscles.

-Keep in mind that kicking front crawl legs while holding a kickboard can be a very demanding and energy sapping exercise, even for well established swimmers, let alone beginners.
-Therefore it is very easy to recruit additional muscles and movements, without consciously doing so, in an attempt to gain some extra momentum and movement.
+Keep in mind that kicking front crawl legs while holding a kickboard can be a very demanding and energy-sapping exercise, even for well-established swimmers, let alone beginners.
+Therefore, it is very easy to recruit additional muscles and movements without consciously attempting to gain some extra momentum and movement.

-This may well be exactly what your beginner is doing and my suggestions above may help, but they may of course make things worse!
+This may well be exactly what your beginner is doing, and my suggestions above may help, but they may make things worse!
 I guess you will not know until you try them out.

-I hope you find the information above and I wish you the best of luck.
+I hope you find the information above useful and I wish you the best of luck.